 Other items like mirrors and bigger glass items

 Mirrors and other larger glass items have to follow another procedure to be protected.
 You have to use tape to form a star=like shape from the middle of the glass.
-This is the same methods companies use in keeping their glass intact.
+These is the same methods companies use in keeping their glass intact.
 The edges and corners are the most important parts of the mirror, so you have to protect them by using tape and foam frame protectors.
 After that process has been done, remember to have the entire glass wrapped in a bubble wrapper.

-If the mirror or glass is not so big, then you can get a corrugated box specially designed to help transport mirror during a move.
-They have the right about of padding to help absorb the vibrations that can cause the mirror to break or crack while being moved.
+If the mirror or glass is not so big, then you can get a corrugated box specially designed to help transport the mirror during a move.
+They have the right about padding to help absorb the vibrations that can cause the mirror to break or crack while being moved.

 Another thing you must note when you are moving more than one piece of glass is that they must be arranged well.
 You need to sort them out according to size and have them stacked upon each other.
 The big ones should be stacked together, while the smaller ones should be stacked together too.
 As you stack them one over the other, you need to place a good amount of paper between them to have the cushion effect.
 The goal is to make sure they are not broken or damaged.